Béal Feirste: On a Quiet Street Where Old Ghosts Meet

 22687743_10155888446563885_1857081225031003981_n

-The people of Belfast built Saint Patrick’s Parish possibly as far back as the 1300s and it has a wild history of being demolished and rebuilt.
+The people of Belfast built Saint Patrick’s Parish possibly as far back as the 1300s and it has a wild history of being demolished and rebuilt all over again.
 The church has a more in-depth narration on its website.

 The most prominent feature of Belfast’s Cathedral Quarter is Saint Anne’s.
 It is sometimes closed to the public without notice, however, Saint Anne’s has a video on their site that tells all about the cathedral’s history and current events.